 If you are unable to settle, the case may go to a trial.
-A trial is a formal court proceeding.
+A trial is a formal court proceeding where each party can present evidence to prove or defend their case.
 It is sometimes referred to as a fact-finding hearing.
 During the trial, you and the other party will have the opportunity to speak directly to the judge.
 This is known as testifying.
 You can also present witnesses and any relevant evidence about your case.
 Sometimes the judge will make a decision that day, but do not be surprised if the decision is not made right away.

 What happens when the case is over?

-The judge may issue an order.
+The judge will issue an order—usually within 60 days.
 An order is a decision made by the court.
-You may get a copy of the order right away.
-The order may also be mailed to you later on.
-You should make copies of the order and keep them in a safe place.
-If the court issues an order of protection, keep a copy of it on you at all times.
+You should make copies of the order.
+Keep the copies in a safe place.
+If you are issued an order of protection, keep a copy on you at all times.

 What happens if I do not follow a court order?

 You must obey court orders.
 Before you leave court, make sure you understand exactly what is expected of you so you can comply with the order.
 Comply means do what the order says.
 You can be held in contempt of court and even arrested for violating a court order.
-Violate means not follow the rules.
+Violating means not complying with the court order.